 It is important that storage of combustible materials in common areas is kept to a minimum.
-Whilst door mats, plant pots may be considered acceptable (within reason), unwanted furniture left in corridors or lobbies presents a serious fire hazard and this will be removed by your local Estate Services team.
+Whilst door mats may be considered acceptable, furniture left in corridors or lobbies presents a serious fire hazard and will be removed by your local Estate Services team.
 This also includes external communal balconies, which may be designated means of escape routes and must be kept free of obstructions.

 If you store large amounts of combustible materials within your home, you may put yourself at greater risk of serious injury should a fire break out.
 This will provide fuel for the fire, resulting in rapid fire growth which will not only produce toxic smoke that makes it difficult to breath, it may also cut off your means of escape route and trap you inside the property.
 If the council considers that storage of combustible materials presents an unacceptable risk to the tenant or neighbouring properties, action will be taken under conditions of tenancy.